Life Insurance with an Arrhythmia.

-As you can see from above, there are a lot of factors that can “potentially” affect the outcome of one’s life insurance application once it become apparent that the applicant has been diagnosed with some “kind” of arrythmia.
+As you can see from above, there are many factors that can “potentially” affect one’s life insurance application once it becomes apparent that the applicant has been diagnosed with some “kind” of Arrhythmia.

 This is why…

-It’s pretty much impossible to know for sure what kind of “rate” you might be able to qualify for without actually speaking with you particularly because there are some many “kinds” of arrythmias one might be diagnosed with, each with their only potential health risks.
+It’s pretty much impossible to know for sure what kind of “rate” you might be able to qualify for without actually speaking with you, particularly because there are many “kinds” of Arrhythmias one might be diagnosed with, each with their only potential health risks.

 That said however…

-What we can tell you is that for the vast majority of individuals who are diagnosed with an arrythmia will usually be able to qualify for a traditional term or whole life insurance policy whether that be at a Standard or better rate, or at a “high-risk” rating.
+We can tell you that the vast majority of individuals diagnosed with Arrhythmia will usually be able to qualify for a traditional term or whole life insurance policy, whether that be at a Standard or better rate, or a “high-risk” rating.

-For those who have been diagnosed with an arrythmia but aren’t suffering from any kind of symptoms directly related to it, there is a good chance that the fact that you have been diagnosed with an arrythmia isn’t going to play any kind of role in the outcome of your life insurance application.
-Or in other words, what ever “rate” you would have been able to qualify for PRIOR to being diagnosed with an arrythmia should be the same “rate” that you will be able to qualify for AFTER having been diagnosed with an arrythmia.
+For those who have been diagnosed with an arrhythmia but aren’t suffering from any kind of symptoms directly related to it, there is a good chance that the fact that you have been diagnosed with an arrhythmia isn’t going to play any kind of role in the outcome of your life insurance application.

 What can I do to help ensure that I get the “best life insurance” for me?